 Previous Zoom and Next Zoom zooms to the previous or following focus of the plot, respectively.

-Copies the selected data to the clipboard.
+Copy to clipboard Copies the selected data to the clipboard.
 The general idea is that the graphics from an object at any time can be copied to a standard Windows application which supports GDI-operations.
 An example could be to export the graphics to MS Word.
-Activate the "Copy to Clipboard" function, then switch to MS Word and activate the "Paste"-function or press "Ctrl" V in and active Word document, and then a copy of the plot appears in MS Word.
+Activate the "Copy to Clipboard" function, then switch

+to MS Word and activate the "Paste"-function or press "Ctrl" V in and active Word document, and then a copy of the plot appears in MS Word.

+Save to metafile

 Saves the current plot to an enhanced metafile.

+Save to bitmap

 Saves the current snapshot plot to a bitmap file.
 You also have the option to choose the graphics file formats .png, .jpg or .tif instead.

+Font

+Defines the font used in the plots.